-Traditionally, big industry names and news of multimillion-dollar acquisitions have marked the software industry.
-For decades, gathering as many capabilities as possible under the same roof was the goal for service providers attempting to capture the market by catering to all customer needs on their own.
-This approach, however, is becoming increasingly difficult as it results in large and complex infrastructures that, at times, cannot react quickly enough to incorporate new technologies and adapt to the current fast-moving business environment.
+For decades, a common end goal for software service providers has been capturing the market by catering to every possible customer need, in an attempt to leave competitors out of opportunities.
+This approach, however, is becoming increasingly difficult as it results in large and complex infrastructures that, at times, cannot react quickly enough to incorporate new technologies and keep the pace with the current fast-moving business environment.

-In contrast, establishing partnerships and building a solid partner ecosystem represents a resource-effective alternative for companies looking to expand their product offering and access the latest technology without heavy investment or maintenance.
+In contrast, a partner ecosystem approach disrupts the conventional notion of enterprise competition, shifting from intense rivalries to a more adaptable and cooperative route to achieving success.
+Establishing partnerships represents a resource-effective alternative for companies looking to expand their product offering and access the latest technology without heavy investment or maintenance.

 On the one hand, the rapid advance of technology, with developments like automation and digitalisation, has increased what customers expect from service providers.
 As a result, there are greater demands in terms of connectivity, real-time visibility, reporting, and 24/7 support.
 On the other hand, as more governments and tax authorities worldwide implement new mandates to combat tax evasion, businesses are forced to transform their finance processes, raising the requirements to (and the pressure on) their service providers.